opencog/opencog/examples/pln/inference-control-learning/README.md

 term by conditional instantiation (see Section Conditional Instantiation Confidence).

-To go beyond this level-0 meta-learning type we need to introduce more expressive specializations in order to generalize well when new instances of T, A, L, etc, are encountered.
+To go beyond this level-0 meta-learning we need to introduce more expressive specializations in order to generalize well when new instances of T, A, L, etc, are encountered.